 Renoir did have a work accepted at the Salon that year, The Cup of Chocolate, but it failed to attract any real attention.
 The next year, he opted out of the fourth impressionist exhibition and had another work accepted by the Salon.

 This time he made much more of a mark.
-His painting, Madame Charpentier and her Children was of a wealthy socialite and her family.
+His painting, Madame Charpentier and her Children, depicts a wealthy socialite and her family.
 The success had much to do with the social standing of Madame Charpentier and the fact that Renoir downplayed his impressionist style.